The Function of Air Scrubbers in Mold Remediation

 Air scrubbers help clean the air during mold remediation by removing harmful particles like mold spores, dust, and debris.
 These machines pull in dirty air, filter out contaminants using a HEPA filter, and release clean air back into the space.
-Since HEPA filters trap tiny particles as small as 0.3 microns, they are highly effective in improving indoor air quality.
+Since HEPA filters trap tiny particles as small as 0.3 microns, they are highly effective at improving indoor air quality.

 By running continuously, air scrubbers reduce the number of mold spores in the air, making the environment safer and preventing further contamination.
 This is essential for protecting both residents and workers during mold cleanup.